fcannizzaro/stream-deck-rust-sdk/README.md

 - `default` contains the base functions
 - `download` contains an utility function to download images using hyper
 - `images` contains an utility function to convert images' bytes to a base64 string
-- `logging` enable the debug logging
+- `logging` enables the debug logging

 # Todo
 - [ ] Add examples